AdobeDocs/experience-platform.en/help/data-access/tutorials/python-sdk.md

 ## Writing a dataset

-The Python SDK supports writing datasets.
+The [!DNL Python] SDK supports writing datasets.
 Users will need to supply the pandas dataframe that needs to be written to the dataset.

 ### Writing the pandas dataframe